ethersphere/swarm/swarm/docs/smash/smash.rst

 Responding to a challenge
 -------------------------------

-In the simplest form, the response to the challenge is the secret itself.
+In the simplest form, the response to the challenge is the secret itself (ASH).
-Storers are also able to prove that the secret correct if they know the mask securing the chunk: if the hash of the secret matches the mask in the :math:`i^\mathrm{th}` position in the MASH tree, answering a challenge consists of the MASH proof of the :math:`i^\mathrm{th}` mask.
+Storers are also able to prove that the secret is correct if they know the mask securing the chunk: if the hash of the secret matches the mask in the :math:`i^\mathrm{th}` position in the MASH tree, answering a challenge consists of the MASH proof of the :math:`i^\mathrm{th}` mask.
 This is the positive response assuring the integrity of storage of the chunk.
 Hence the motto: SMASH-proof = *Secured by Masked Audit Secret Hash* proof.
 We can say the chunk is *smash-proof*.

 If on the other hand the hash of the secret does not match the mask at the relevant index, then the storer can give the merkle proof of the relevant segment of the original chunk.
 This response is called a *smash proof*, and we can say the (faulty) audit challenge has been smashed by the storer.